HiddenMistt/Social-Site-Clone/README.md

 Exposure : Django Framework in Python, HTML, CSS, JS, Debugging

-Name of the Social Networking Site : Star Social
+Name of the Social Networking Site : Star Social.

 The website is meant for those interested in knowledge about Space and Solar Sytems.
 The site involves Various Features like:
                   - Users can create their accounts